 Parks and plazas

-- Bosque de Chapultepec (biggest urban forest in Latin America, you can visit its Lake, the Zoo or simply stroll in nature with a monkey plushie on your head!)
+- Bosque de Chapultepec (biggest urban forest in Latin America!
+You can visit its Lake, the Zoo or simply stroll in nature with a monkey plushie on your head!)

 - Centro de Coyoacán (a great place to grab a coffee, visit bookstores and grab a bite)